UON Graduate Research has compiled five lists of Frequently Asked Questions for future and current HDR candidates.

 As a current HDR student, you are entitled to a range of resources to support you in your studies.

-These include research funding support of a minimum $1,500 pa (pro-rata) each semester, access to a workstation and other office facilities required to undertake your research and a free Dell laptop computer.
+These include research funding support of a minimum $1,500 (pro-rata) per annum, access to a workstation and other office facilities required to undertake your research and a free Dell laptop computer.